mattermost/mattermost-marketplace/CONTRIBUTING.md

 After a new plugin has been submitted, the assignee of the issue posts the following message:
 ```
 ## Process checklist
+- [ ] Do a legal review of the license file.
 - [ ] Create a private fork under the Mattermost organization; `master` should only contain a `README.md`.
 - [ ] Give submitter read access to the fork.
 - [ ] Create PR to merge upstream into `master`.
 - [ ] Request reviews.
 - [ ] [Cut plugin release](https://developers.mattermost.com/internal/plugin-release-process).
 - [ ] Add release to Marketplace.
-- [ ] Reach out on [Marketing Channel](https://community-release.mattermost.com/private-core/channels/marketing) to tweet about the plugin.
+- [ ] Reach out on the [Marketing Channel](https://community.mattermost.com/private-core/channels/marketing) to tweet about the plugin.
 - [ ] Work with `@hanna.park` regarding swag.
+- [ ] React out to `@eric.nelson` on the [Analytics Channel]https://community.mattermost.com/private-core/channels/analytics-2) to add this plugin to Looker.
 ```

 #### Update plugin